-Item Description Security flavor Specify a security flavor.
-Use the default settings $^{\sharp 1}$ Select this to use the NFS service configuration definitions.
+Item Description Security Specify a security flavor. flavor Use the default settings $^{\sharp 1}$ Select this to use the NFS service configuration definitions.
 Use the original settings Select this to specify different settings from the NFS service configuration definitions.
 Select one or more of the following check boxes: - sys Select this to use the UNIX (AUTH_SYS) authentication. - krb5 Select this to use the Kerberos authentication. - krb5i Select this to use the data integrity function in addition to the Kerberos authentication. - krb5p Select this to use the data integrity function and the privacy function in addition to the Kerberos authentication.
 Anonymous mapping ^{#2} Select users who can access the HDI system from the hosts allowed to access the NFS share specified in the Host/network and those you want to map as anonymous users.
 Not applied Select this option to disable anonymous user mapping.
 For root user Select this option to map only the root user as an anonymous user.
 For anyone Select this option to map every user as an anonymous user.
-UID for Specify the user ID for accessing as an anonymous user. anonymous mapping Specify a value i n the range from 0 to 65535.
-GID for Specify the grou p ID for accessing as an anonymous user. anonymous mapping Specify a value i n the range from 0 to 65535. #1.
-The NEC coming configuration definitions at the time a file charge is greated will be
+UID for Specify the user ID for accessing as an anonymous user. anonymous mapping GID for Specify the grou p ID for accessing as an anonymous user. anonymous mapping Specify a value in the range from 0 to 65535. #1.
+The NEC comi £: lafinitions at the time a file chare is created will be